Updated 31 May 2017

 Have you been hit by a £79 fee for unwittingly using Amazon Prime?
 We've seen scores of complaints from confused shoppers whose accounts have been debited by Amazon without them knowing why.
 Here we show how to get your £79 back.

 OK, so first things first... what exactly is Amazon Prime?
 Amazon's Prime* service gives users who sign up for it unlimited free one-day deliveries and access to its music and video streaming services.
-They can also borrow a Kindle book for free each month and get unlimited photo storage on the Amazon Cloud Drive.
+They can also borrow certain Kindle books for free and get unlimited photo storage on Amazon Drive, its cloud-based storage system.

 Prime's free if you sign up for a 30-day trial, but if you don't cancel during the trial period, it automatically enrolls you for a year and takes a £79 fee from your account.